Cardinals Nation

-Cardinal Nation, or Redbird Nation, is a term commonly used to describe, in aggregate, the fans of the St. Louis Cardinals baseball franchise.
-Cardinal Nation encompasses not just the area around St. Louis, but also a large portion of the Midwest.
-The team is traditionally popular in this region and Cardinals games are broadcast on radio and TV on Bally Sports Midwest.
+Cardinals Nation, or Redbird Nation, is a term commonly used to describe, in aggregate, the fans of the St. Louis Cardinals baseball franchise.
+Cardinals Nation encompasses not just the area around St. Louis, but also a large portion of the Midwest.
+The team is traditionally popular in this region and Cardinals games are broadcast on radio and TV on FanDuel Sports Midwest.
 The term "Cardinal Nation" has been in use since the 1930s, when the team's success and St. Louis radio greatly increased the Cardinals' popularity over a large area of the United States.
-"Cardinal Nation" remains a major term in team promotion.
+"Cardinals Nation" remains a major term in team promotion.

 In addition, the team is also popular in other major league markets, most notably in Colorado, where the Cardinals were the team of choice until the creation of the Rockies franchise in 1993.
 To this day, the Cardinals have many fans in attendance at games on the road in Denver, as well as every other major league venue.

 Historical background

 Major League Baseball experienced a half-century of stability from 1902 through 1952, during which no franchises moved and none were established or closed.
-During this time, The St. Louis Cardinals were the westernmost and southernmost major league franchise, and so geographically closest to anyone living southwest of a line stretching approximately from Savannah, Georgia through midstate Illinois into the Dakotas, which area encompasses much the greater portion of the United States.
+During this time, the Cardinals were the westernmost and southernmost major league franchise.
+They were geographically the closest team to anyone living southwest of a line stretching approximately from Savannah, Georgia through Central Illinois into the Dakotas, an area encompassing much the greater portion of the United States.
 (The Cardinals shared this distinction with the St. Louis Browns, but the Browns were generally less successful and less popular.)

-Although some franchises were established at the outer periphery of this area beginning in the 1950s (The Braves in Milwaukee in 1953, teams in California beginning in 1958, the Twins in Minneapolis in 1961) it was not until the move of the A's from Philadelphia to Kansas City in 1955 followed by the establishment of the Houston Colt .45s in 1962, the shift of the Braves to Atlanta in 1966, creation of the Kansas City Royals in 1969 (replacing the A's, who had moved to Oakland in 1968) that significant inroads into this market began.
-(And the Browns left St. Louis after 1953, ending whatever competition they offered for this fan base.)
+Although some franchises were established at the outer periphery of this area beginning in the 1950s (The Braves in Milwaukee in 1953, teams in California beginning in 1958, the Twins in Minneapolis in 1961) it was not until the move of the A's from Philadelphia to Kansas City in 1955 followed by the establishment of the Houston Colt .45s in 1962, the shift of the Braves to Atlanta in 1966, and the creation of the Kansas City Royals in 1969 (replacing the A's, who had moved to Oakland in 1968) that significant inroads into this market began.
+(The Browns left St. Louis after 1953, ending whatever competition they offered for this fan base.)

-During this period (1902 to 1955 and to some extent later) when the Cardinals were the closest team to a vast geographical area, baseball became firmly established as America's national pastime and by far its premier professional sport, commercial radio broadcasting – including broadcasting of baseball games – had been widely adopted and commonplace, and broadcasting at night and on television began.
+During this period (1902 to 1955 and to some extent later) when the Cardinals were the closest team to a vast geographical area, baseball became firmly established as America's national pastime and by far its premier professional sport.
+Also during this time, commercial radio broadcasting – including broadcasting of baseball games – was widely adopted and commonplace, and broadcasting at night and on television began.
 Also during this period the population of the Cardinals' mediashed grew considerably, even compared to the rest of the United States (the mean center of United States population moved from Indiana to the approximate location of St. Louis during this time).